jexnator/wordpress-bitnami-lightsail-patch-migrate-update/README.md

 # Aftermath

 If you plan to use this tool multiple times or need to re-run the migration, patching, and updating process after some time, it's important to reset the Terraform state.
-This ensures that Terraform will not try to reconcile the existing infrastructure with the desired state, which could lead to unexpected behavior.
+This ensures that Terraform will not try to reconcile the existing infrastructure with the desired state.

 To reset the state and prepare for a fresh deployment, navigate to the Terraform directory and run the following command: